MayankBambal/dl_50/docs/faq.md

 **A:** No, but it's recommended for later weeks (especially weeks 3-7).
 Early weeks can be completed on CPU.
 GPU will significantly speed up training.

-### Q: Which framework should I use: PyTorch or TensorFlow?
+### Q: Which framework does this course use?

-**A:** This course primarily uses **PyTorch 2.5+** (latest stable version) as the main framework.
-PyTorch is widely adopted in research and industry, with excellent documentation and community support.
-TensorFlow is also excellent, but the exercises in this course focus on PyTorch.
-The concepts are framework-agnostic and transferable.
+**A:** This course uses **PyTorch 2.5+** exclusively.
+We focus solely on PyTorch to maximize learning efficiency in this intensive 50-day format.
+All exercises, examples, and projects use PyTorch.

 ## Technical Questions